How to get a job in IT consulting

 Hiring managers stress that experience in more than just one technology is most meaningful these days.
-Kate Savage, vice president and North America people supply chain leader for Capgemini, started there as a consultant herself in 1998.
+Kate Savage, vice president and North America HR and talent management leader for Capgemini, started there as a consultant herself in 1998.
 She says the consultancy market has shifted over the last two to three years.
 Enterprises aren't focusing solely on technology implementations.

 "They're looking for end-to-end solutions, someone to help them understand everything that's going on in their business and how [solutions are] going to help them go to market better."
 As a result, she argues, consultants (like CIOs) have to be able to implement multiple technologies as well as understand the culture and buying behavior of any given industry.

 PwC's Verweij concurs that there has been a shift toward business-savvy skills.
 "Traditionally, technology consulting was dominated by engineering skills.
 But working with technology has become easier in terms of how you implement and integrate it.
 That's not to say [technology] isn't demanding, but applying business context requires creative talent as much as pure technical talent."

 For example, he cites the importance of creativity in designing user interfaces on mobile devices -- technologists need to understand not just the programming aspects, but how users will work with the software.
 (For more on what hiring managers value in would-be consultants, see Crossing over to consulting.)